 Transactions Cave Research Group GB, 15, p.
 107-168

 T. Kiknadze, V. Kisselyof, A. Klimchouk, K. Rakvishvili (1986): [Investigation of the Sof Omar Cave, Ethiopia], Proceed.
 9th Int.
 Congr.
 Speleol.
 Barcelona 1986, vol. 2, 229-232; Barcelona, Spain

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1897||first known visit by Arthur Donaldson-Smith.|

 |1966||first through trib by Eric Robson (gb), Chris Clapham (gb), and Kabir Ahmed (et).|

-The actual length of the cave was surveyed during an British expedition which was called British Speleological Expedition Ethiopia (BSEE).
+The actual length of the cave was surveyed during a British expedition which was called British Speleological Expedition Ethiopia (BSEE).

 The cave is guided by local guides of the Ethiopian Tourism Enterprise.
 They have copies of the British maps which are helpful to orientate inside the cave.
 The cave has simple trails but no artificial light, so visitors have to take lamps with them.
 The trail leads through various chambers until it finally reaches the cave river.
-The Chamber of Columns is one of the biggest chambers of the cave, named after 20m high stalakmites which can be seen here.
-The cave is inhabited by bats, cave fish and crustraceans.
+The Chamber of Columns is one of the biggest chambers of the cave, named after 20 m high stalagmites which can be seen here.
+The cave is inhabited by bats, cave fish and crustaceans.